overdrowe/geekbrains/README.md

-# 1st_lesson

-This is the first home work in the geekbrains school for ios dev
+# GeekBrains Home Works is here!